-Conclusion, Findings, Questions
+Conclusion, Observations, Questions

-The hypothesis discussed above is that known unknown alienation grew out of the Cold War work relations of military-industrial-complex employees who kept work related secrets for reasons of national, trade and job security.
+In conclusion, the hypothesis discussed above is that known unknown alienation grew out of the Cold War work relations of military-industrial-complex employees who kept work related secrets for reasons of national, trade and job security.
 As a condition of employment, military-industrial-complex and telecommunications companies employees were/are expected to know certain things about work but also pretend not to know those things elsewhere - a kind of known and unknown contradiction that fosters alienation.
 This kind of alienation became manifest in the computerized, communications and interactive inventions of those military-industrial-complex employees - the cell phone, the pc and the Internet.
 The creators of these devices have delivered to us, through these devices, infused with their known unknown alienation, a mode of production that allows both unlimited free speech, (which includes a multi-billion dollar underground on-line pornography industry) for those who wish to express it and unlimited spying capability with impunity, for spies who use the internet.

-These interactive spy capable communication and exchange instruments we depend upon for communication, work and exchange, also transmit a duo or split lifestyle to us as well, for no matter if the Internet user is a spy or someone engaged in free speech, there is an obvious split between the on- and the off-line life experience, a contradiction that is also a driving force for capitalism; unify the split and that driving force for capitalism is changed.
-There is profit being made in this kind of split user experience because people can't be on-line all the time, either for free speech or for spying - and yet many strive hard to unify that on-line and off-line life experience (generating hotly contested debates about possible Internet addiction) (Packard 2018a).
-Consider the so-called Fear of Missing Out (FOMO) disorder, where people are online habitually because they fear missing out on something.
-FOMO was coined by Patrick J. McGinnis, an American venture capitalist who introduced the idea of FOMO in a 2004 article in HARBUS, the student newspaper at Harvard Business School (Shoshana Zuboff's University).
+Another observation drawn from this discourse is the idea that interactive spy capable instruments that scientists made in the past, today transmit a duo or split lifestyle to us.
+No matter if the Internet user is a spy or someone engaged in free speech, there is an obvious split between the on-line and the off-line life experience, a contradiction that is also a driving force for capitalism; unify the split and that driving force for capitalism is changed.
+There is profit made in this kind of split user experience because people can't be on-line all the time, either for free speech or for spying - and yet many strive hard to unify that on-line and off-line life experience (generating hotly contested debates about possible Internet addiction) (Packard 2018a).
+Consider the so-called Fear of Missing Out (FOMO) disorder, where people are on-line habitually because they fear missing out on something.
+FOMO was coined by Patrick J. McGinnis, an American venture capitalist who introduced the idea of FOMO in a 2004 article in HARBUS, the student newspaper at Harvard Business School.
 FOMO offers an example of the contradiction of trying to be on-line all the time, while one is living in an off-line context.
-Spies may also have a form of FOMO because it is their job not to miss out on a target's movements; likewise video gamers, drone pilots and electronic slot machine users may try to stay on target or on-line, as long as they can; but the impossibility of unifying the on- and off- line experience keeps the device user returning to the device.
+Spies may also have a form of FOMO because it is their job not to miss out on a target's movements; likewise video gamers, drone pilots and electronic slot machine users may try to stay on target or on-line, as long as they can; but the impossibility of unifying the on-line and off-line experience keeps the device user returning to the device.
+The American Cold War creators of surveillance and communication devices lived split lives too (even before the Internet existed), because they built the devices in secreted workspaces but outside of work they lived in a different, free society context (Donner 1981; Levine, 2018, pp. 23-32; Wilford 2008).